gregorias/anki-code-highlighter/README.md

 * [highlight.js](https://highlightjs.org/) — This highlighter highlights during
   card display.
 It supports only code blocks.
 * [pygments](https://pygments.org/) — This highlighter creates highlighting
   tags when you run this plugin.
-This can is useful for creating cloze cards.
+This is useful for creating cloze cards.
   It supports both inline code and code blocks.

 ### Configuration